l0rd/blog/posts/docker-build-in-kata.md

 $ oc exec -ti buildah -- bash
 ```

-These are the security capabilities of the the container user (root):
+These are the security capabilities of the the container user (root)

 ```shell
 [root@buildah /]# capsh --print